benjbuch/benjbuch.github.io/_sections/protocols.md

 github: https://github.com/benjbuch/lab-protocols.git
 ---

 I've become interested in tackling a common lab problem: **knowing whether your printed protocol is still current** and what to do about all the scribbled notes.
-These self-curated, version-controlled documents can make that easier.
+I fancied version control could make that easier.
+So I made these.
+Give them a try:

 {::nomarkdown}
 {% include protocol-index.html %}